biomedicalinformaticsgroup/cadmus/README.md

 - plain_parse_d <class 'dict'>
     - **all parse_d have the same structure to the dictionary**
     - dict_keys:
-        - 'file_path' (string representation of path to raw file saved at ```"output/formats/{format}s/{index}.{suffix}.zip"```),
+        - 'file_path' (string representation of the path to the raw file saved at ```"output/formats/{format}s/{index}.{suffix}.zip"```),
         - 'size' (file size - bytes),
         - 'wc' (rough word count based on string.split() for the content text (int)),
         - 'wc_abs' (rough word count based on string.split() for the abstract (int)),
         - 'url' (the url used to retrieve the file),
         - 'body_unique_score'
-            - Score based on union and diffrence in words between the abstract and parsed text.
+            - Score based on union and difference in words between the abstract and parsed text.
 The higher the score, the more original content in the full text, max = 1, min = 0.
         - 'ab_sim_score'
             - Score based on the count of words in the intersection between the abstract and parsed text, divided by the total union of unique words in the abstract and parsed text, the higher the score, the more similar the abstract is to the parsed text, max = 1, min = 0.
 - content_text <class 'int'>
     - 0 if not retrieved 1 otherwise.

-The 'core' data, content text from the retrieved publications are strored here:
+The 'core' data and content text from the retrieved publications are stored here:
 - **retrieved_parsed_files**
-    - In this directory you cand find 5 sub-directories: content_text, pdfs, htmls, xmls, txts.
+    - In this directory, you can find 5 sub-directories: content_text, pdfs, htmls, xmls, txts.
 Each format sub-directories contains the content of the files saved as a zip containing a txt file.
     - The content_text sub-directory, ```"./ouput/retrieved_parsed_files/content_text/*.txt.zip"```, contains the "best" representation of full text from the available formats.
-XML, HTML, Plain text and PDF in that order of cleanliness.
+XML, HTML, Plain text, and PDF in that order of cleanliness.
 It is the place where the output is saved.
 ---

 ## Other Outputs